luiscoco/AWS_Review_Session1/README.md

 When CloudFront edge locations don't have the requested content, they try the regional edge cache first before going all the way to the origin

-## 4. Identity and Access Management IAM: policies and technologies used to ensure the appropriate access to technology resources
+## 4. Identity and Access Management IAM

+Policies and technologies used to ensure the appropriate access to technology resources

 ### 4.1.
 AWS IAM provides fine-grained access control across all of AWS.
 With IAM, you can specify who can access which service and resources, under which conditions

 IAM Policies allow you to manage permissions for your workforce and systems to ensure least-privileged access

 ### 4.2.
-What is Least Privilege?: A core component in AWS Security Best Practices AND in understanding Access
+What is Least Privilege?

+A core component in AWS Security Best Practices AND in understanding Access

 The principle of Least Privilege is that a user/resource should be granted the least amount of permissions or privileges needed to complete their job role